Create a fluffy fake snowstorm in a variety of colors. It's the most colorful blizzard ever!

-- Use the blue scoop that came in the Instant Snow package to measure out 1 scoop of Insta-Snow powder into the large plastic cup.
+Use the blue scoop that came in the Instant Snow package to measure out 1 scoop of Insta-Snow powder into each of the large 9oz plastic cups.

-- Quickly pour all of the water into the cup with the Instant Snow powder.
+Carefully pick up the yard stick and line up the cups.
+Tip the stick to pour all of the water at once into the cups with the Instant Snow powder.
 Don’t take your eyes off the erupting snow!

 The Hands-on Version…

-- Pour a scoop of powder into a student’s cupped hands.
+- Pour a scoop of powder into a friend’s cupped hands.

 - Fill the small plastic cup with water and pour it directly onto the powder.
-Get ready for screams of excitement as the snow erupts in your student’s hands.
+Get ready for screams of excitement as the snow erupts in your friend’s hands.

 - Catch the falling snow in a bowl or tray.
 If you let the snow sit out, the water will evaporate and the once fluffy snow will turn back into the dry powder.
 That’s right… it’s reusable!!!

 - Start by accurately weighing 1 blue scoop of the snow polymer (1 teaspoon, or about 3 grams).

 - Perform the experiment described above by adding 2 ounces (60 mL) water to the powder to make snow.
 Accurately weigh the snow.